I Could Care Less About Who Becky Is

 Now don’t get me wrong, it’s some real work learning to love the skin you’re in.
 But I’m dedicated to that work.
 And since I’ve decided not to change it, then I chase it.
 I studied my shade of skin and quickly discovered that I was far more concerned with the chronic acne I had at the time than my dark complexion.

 I discovered that how I felt about my skin was based on what people said to me but not how I felt in an empty room.
 And I began to notice that I craved that coco hue in children, tried to protect it in my sisters, longed for it in men.
 And that left alone — I had no problem with the skin I was in.

 Who gets the final say?

 Once I decided that outsiders — anyone living outside of me — don’t get a high ranking opinion in my heart about me any more, then life became rather sweet.
 I’m dedicated to me — to loving me and the package I’m in.

-7 out of 10 black girls don’t like the diva in the mirror
+7 out of 10 black girls don’t like the young diva in the mirror

 In his article for UrbanFaith.com, Richards references Dark Girls, the documentary about skin tone that received so much attention back in 2013 (initially released in 2011).

 The documentary pointed out that 7 out of 10 black girls ages 8-17 feel like they don’t measure up in appearance, he says,

 that’s 70% of young black women walking around today!”

 How are we, as an African American community, reassuring their beauty?
 What are we doing to increase our young women’s self-esteem?”